JvanKatwijk/qt-dab/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding
   * MOT SlideShow (SLS)
   * Dynamic Label (DLS) with the possibility of saving dynamic  the Label text  by right clicking with the mouse, or saving all dynamic label texts  - augmented with channel and time info - in a file,
-  * While DAB is now transmitted by default in the VHF Band III, there are options to select the L-Band, and it is possible to receive data from user defined channels.
+  * DAB is now transmitted by default in the VHF Band III, there are options to select the L-Band, and it is possible to receive data from user defined channels.
-  * While Mode I is "the" mode for DAB, Qt-DAB offers an option to interpret data modelled in Mode II or Mode IV,
+  * While Mode I is *the* mode for DAB, Qt-DAB offers an option to interpret data modelled in Mode II or Mode IV,
   * There is a focus on viewing the signal: next to showing the spectrum of the received signal and a constellation diagram of the decoded signal, a view on the correlation of the signal and the TII spectrum can be selected.
 Furthermore, a view on the transition from the NULL period to the first datablock, a viewe on the impact of the channel on the signal, and a view on the frequency offsets of the carriers in the decoded signal can be selected.
 Finally, in a separate widget, the development over time of the SNR can be made visible.
   * automatic reconfiguration of services.